duke-git/lancet/docs/strutil.md

 ### <span id="SplitAndTrim">SplitAndTrim</span>

-<p>Splits string `str` by a string `delimiter` to a slice, and calls Trim to every element of this array.
+<p>Splits string `str` by a string `delimiter` to a slice, and calls Trim to every element of slice.
 It ignores the elements which are empty after Trim.</p>

 <b>Signature:</b>